Ilya Mikheyev Game Preview: Canucks vs. Sharks

-Ilya Mikheyev and the Vancouver Canucks will play the San Jose Sharks at 10:00 PM ET on Monday, November 20, 2023.
-Prop bets for Mikheyev are available, and we have information to help you make good decisions.
+Ilya Mikheyev will be in action when the Vancouver Canucks and San Jose Sharks meet at 10:00 PM ET on Saturday, November 25, 2023.
+Does a bet on Mikheyev intrigue you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.